Info Desk for Bio&MedTech Fellowships

 If you wish to discuss any questions or obtain feedback on issues regarding financing and accounting issues (financial planning, valuation, projections, budgeting, etc.), feel free to contact David Oesch to schedule a meeting.
 David Oesch is Professor for Financial Accounting, Department of Business Administration at the University of Zurich.

-The TDA can support you with basic legal considerations and can put you in contact with a lawyer to draft legal documents regarding your startup project.
+The TMA can support you with basic legal considerations and can put you in contact with a lawyer to draft legal documents regarding your startup project.
 Send an email to Michio Painter to find out how they can help!

 Note that any documents concerning collaboration between the university of Zurich and external parties are handles by Unitectra.

-Reference to Fellowship in publications, presentations etc.
+Refer to the UZH Entrepreneur Fellowship on Websites, in presentations etc.

 Please follow these instructions for how to refer to the Entrepreneur Fellowship in your communication on slides, website, social media, publications etc.